OpenBB-finance/OpenBB/website/content/terminal/quickstart/faq.md

 <details><summary>On what Operating Systems can I run the OpenBB Terminal?</summary>
 <p>

-The OpenBB Terminal is compatible with Windows, Mac Os and Linux.
+The OpenBB Terminal is compatible with Windows, MacOS and Linux.
 Check the [installation guide](/terminal/quickstart/installation) and [requirements outline](/terminal/quickstart/requirements) for more details.

 </p>